TS Patriot State: Early years

 Santa Mercedes was built by Bethlehem Steel at its Sparrows Point Shipyard and delivered to the Grace Lines as the last of four cargo/passenger vessels intended to modernize its fleet.
 These "M" ships also included Santa Magdalena, Santa Mariana, and Santa Maria, and carried up to 125 passengers as well as various break-bulk and container cargo.
 Santa Mercedes traveled between New York City and the west coast of South America.

 Due to political instability in South America and depreciating currencies in the region, the shipping service was sold to Prudential Lines in 1969, which operated until 1977 when it sold its assets to Delta Line.
 Shortly afterwards, all four ships in the class were sold to the Maritime Administration, and in 1984 the Santa Mercedes was laid up at James River, Virginia as part of the Maritime Administration's National Defense Reserve Fleet.

 Government service

 The Massachusetts Maritime Academy acquired the vessel in 1984 and renamed it Patriot State.
 It was converted to a training vessel in two stages by the Triple A Shipyard in San Francisco, California and Bender Shipyard in Mobile, Alabama.
 The cargo handling gear was removed, except for the forward yard and stay rig, and teaching facilities installed.
 Patriot State entered service as a training ship in the Spring of 1986.
-Fourteen training cruises from 1986–98, typically lasting around sixty days during the winter, were used to provide cadets with practical experience.
+Fourteen training cruises from 1986 to 1998, typically lasting around sixty days during the winter, were used to provide cadets with practical experience.
 Over the ship's service, various improvements were made to the berthing spaces, and controlled superheaters were installed on the boilers to increase the top safe speed of the ship.